alwaysbegrowing/arbor-contracts/docs/Bond.md

 ## Errors

-### BondBeforeGracePeriodOrPaid
+### BondBeforeGracePeriodAndNotPaid

-* Bond redemption is impossible because the grace period has not yet passed or the bond has not been fully paid.
+* Bond redemption is impossible because the grace period has not yet passed and the bond has not been fully paid.